-Source: Jackson & Malone, 2009, Building the foreign language capacity we need: Toward a comprehensive strategy for a national language framework, CAL, in K. Mitchell Synthesis of Research for Advocacy SIG, MATSOL, 2009 instruction is sustained promote literacy in English, as well as in the primary language (August and Shanahan 2006; CDE 2010a; Genesee, Lindholm-Leary, Saunders and Christian 2006; Goldenberg 2008).
+Source: Jackson & Malone, 2009, Building the foreign language capacity we need: Toward a comprehensive strategy for a national language framework, CAL, in K. Mitchell Synthesis of Research for Advocacy SIG, MATSOL, 2009

+Research evidence indicates that bilingual programs where biliteracy is the goal and where bilingual instruction is sustained promote literacy in English, as well as in the primary language (August and Shanahan 2006; CDE 2010a; Genesee, Lindholm-Leary, Saunders and Christian 2006; Goldenberg 2008).
 The enhanced metalinguistic and metacognitive benefits of bilingualism have been demonstrated in multiple studies.
 These benefits include better working memory, abstract reasoning skills, attentional control, and problem solving skills (Adesope, Lavin, Thompson, and Ungerleider 2010).
 Other research has shown that an additional benefit of bilingualism is the delay of age-related cognitive decline (Bialystok, Craik, and Freedman 2007).
 For all students, bilingualism is a cognitive and linguistic asset.
 Developing the language used in the home by parents, grandparents, or other relatives also promotes healthy self-image, pride in one's heritage, and greater connection with one's community.
 This cultural awareness and appreciation for diversity is, in fact, critical for all students to develop in order to prepare to be global-minded individuals.
 (Source: CA SBE-adopted ELA/ELD Framework, 2014)